Maxwell House International

 Maxwell House International is a brand of flavored instant coffee beverages produced by the Maxwell House coffee division of the Kraft Foods corporation, based in the United States.

+History

-The product line was introduced in the early 1970s as General Foods International Coffee, a brand belonging to what was then General Foods.
-The first three flavors at launch were Cafe Au Lait (later renamed to Cafe Francais), Suisse Mocha, and Cafe Vienna.
-The line, sold in small tins, was marketed as a premium product, and remained a strong seller through the 90’s.
+The product line was introduced in the early 1970s as General Foods International Coffee, a brand owned by General Foods.
+The first three flavors at launch were Café au lait (later renamed to Cafe Francais), Suisse Mocha, and Cafe Vienna.
+The line, sold in small tins, was marketed as a premium product, and remained a strong seller through the 1990s.

-"General Foods International Coffees" underwent a name change in late 2005 to simply "General Foods International" in order to accommodate recent additions of non-coffee based beverages (Chai Latte and Vanilla Creme).
+"General Foods International Coffees" underwent a name change in late 2005 to simply "General Foods International" in order to accommodate recent additions of non-coffee-based beverages (Chai latte and Vanilla Creme).
 In 2009, it began to carry a "From the makers of Maxwell House" secondary label.
 During the summer of 2010, this product line was rebranded as Maxwell House International Cafés.

-Ingredients

-The ingredient list for Cafe Vienna, as an example, is: sugar, nondairy creamer (partially hydrogenated soybean oil, corn syrup solids, sodium caseinate (from milk), dipotassium phosphate, mono- and diglycerides, soy lecithin), instant coffee, sodium citrate, natural and artificial flavor.